How to Print with a Dialog in C#

 using IronPrint;

-// Pre-configure defaults for the dialog
+// Pre-configure default dialog settings

 var settings = new PrintSettings